padrinobook/padrinobook.com/index.md

       </p>

       <p>
-      It offers a <strong>Drop-In Admin</strong> to easy edit your models data in an Admin interface, it is <strong>agnostic</strong> so you can chose the components for your project you want out of the box, it' s extensible with all <strong>Sinatra like extensions</strong>, it' s <strong>comprehensive</strong> by offering you generators for controller, mailer, test frameworks, localization and much more.
+      It offers a <strong>Drop-In Admin</strong> to easy edit your models data in an admin interface, it is <strong>agnostic</strong> so you can chose the components for your project you want, it is extensible with all <strong>Sinatra like extensions</strong>, it is <strong>comprehensive</strong> by offering you generators for controller, mailer, test frameworks, localization and much more.
       </p>

-      <p>By following my step-by-step instructions you'll be able to get your own
+      <p>By following my step-by-step instructions, you'll be able to get your own
      Padrino app up and running in no time!
       </p>
     </div>